acaloiaro/topk-taupath/README.md

 # Current Status

 As of 2019-7-13, the code here is very much a work in progress.
 Documentation is either poor or non-existent.
 Code is not well formatted or clearly lain out.
-Over time, I will add more langauges and implemtations.
+Over time, I will add more langauges and implementations.

 The current goal is to make the full R source code available.

 # Todo
 * Make R _FastBCS_ ✅